Hernia Mesh Removal

 Further, pain and other complications commonly lead to emotional distress: Life might not feel the same, and it may not be clear if it ever will.

-Thousands of patients filed hernia mesh lawsuits against Atrium, Bard Davol, Covidien and Johnson & Johnson’s Ethicon unit.
+As of October 2024, there were 26,410 hernia mesh lawsuits pending in federal multidistrict litigations against Atrium, Bard Davol, Covidien and Johnson & Johnson’s Ethicon unit.
 Bard Davol paid out $184 million in 2011 to patients who suffered complications from its Kugel Patch.
 J&J settled 161 cases in June 2023, although financial details are not yet public.

 Bard won one bellwether hernia mesh trial in 2022 but lost two others.
 The second verdict awarded $4.8 million to the plaintiff.
 Attorneys in all 50 states are taking cases for hernia mesh removal claims.
 They recommend people tell their surgeons to preserve the mesh after removal surgery.